syncfusion-content/javascript-docs/js/api/ejGroupButton.md

-Triggered before any button element in the GroupButtton get selected.
+Triggered before any button element in the GroupButton get selected.

 <table class="params">
         <thead>